 Pro Longwear Concealer in NC30, NC42, and NC45

 I have tried the trick of decanting some of the product into a travel container, but I find that it dries out before I can use all of it.
-So I end up with the same amount of product waste as if I had pumped it out each time.
-I can get away with using NC45 by itself but I just don’t like how orange my undereye area looks when I use it alone.
-I can use it alone for spot concealing without issue and it sits nicely over texture, so it is still a great concealer as long as you can find your shade.
+So I ended up with the same amount of product waste as if I had pumped it out each time.
+I can kind of get away with using NC45 by itself since I wear glasses but I just don’t like how orange my undereye area looks when I use it alone.
+I can use it alone for spot concealing my dark spots of hyperpigmentation and it sits nicely over texture, so it is still a great concealer as long as you can find your shade.

 Why Hasn’t MAC Expanded This Shade Range?